Doesn’t the Bible Repeatedly Say God Directly CAUSES Sickness, Destruction, and Death?

 “Why hast Thou suffered [permitted] us to err from Thy ways, and to let us harden our hearts …” (words in brackets added)

-This important principle in interpreting Scripture helps us to understand those sample texts we quoted at the beginning of this study.
+Although the Hiphil verb tense isn't always present, this important principle in interpreting Scripture (that God is permitting that which He is often said to directly cause, do, or even command) helps us to understand those sample texts we quoted at the beginning of this study.
 Notice what Adam Clarke writes about Exodus 4:21 where God is quoted as saying, “I will harden his [Pharaoh’s] heart”:

-All those who have read the Scriptures with care and attention, know well that God is frequently represented in them as doing what he only permits to be done.
+“All those who have read the Scriptures with care and attention, know well that God is frequently represented in them as doing what he only permits to be done.
 So because a man has grieved his Spirit and resisted his grace he withdraws that Spirit and grace from him, and thus he becomes bold and presumptuous in sin.
 Pharaoh made his own heart stubborn against God, Exodus 9:34; and God gave him up to judicial blindness, so that he rushed on stubbornly to his own destruction.”
 (Adam Clarke, Commentary on the Whole Bible, Exodus 4:21)

 We read a similar verse in Exodus 10:27: “But the LORD hardened pharaoh’s heart.”
 In her Translation of the Old Testament Scriptures from the original Hebrew, Helen Spurrell translates Exodus 10:27 as, “But JEHOVAH permitted Pharaoh’s heart to be hardened” (see also on Exodus 10:1).
 And in The Emphasized Bible it says, “And Yahweh let the heart of Pharaoh wax bold.”
+This is also seen in other passages where it says that Pharaoh hardened his own heart (Exodus 8:15, 32; 9:34).

-“Then said I, Ah, Lord GOD! surely thou hast greatly deceived this people and Jerusalem, saying, Ye shall have peace; whereas the sword reacheth unto the soul.”
+“Then I said, “Ah, Lord God!
+Surely You have greatly deceived this people and Jerusalem, saying, ‘You shall have peace,’ Whereas the sword reaches to the heart.”
 (Jeremiah 4:10)

 Does God really deceive people?
 Here’s how John Gill explains it:

-What the false prophets did, that God is said to do, because he suffered [permitted] them to deceive the people; see 1 Kings 22:20.
+“What the false prophets did, that God is said to do, because he suffered [permitted] them to deceive the people; see 1 Kings 22:20.
 The Targum [Aramaic version] ascribes the deception to the false prophets, and not to God, ‘surely behold the false prophets deceive this people, and the inhabitants of Jerusalem.’”
 (Words in brackets added)

 “In response to all this I said, ‘Ah, Lord GOD, you have surely allowed the people of Judah and Jerusalem to be deceived by those who say, ‘You will be safe!’
 But in fact a sword is already at our throats.’”